zackosowski/CSVault/Articles/Computer File Systems.md

 Create a file system for this class!
 In your "Documents" directory, create a folder that is named the same as your class.
 In that folder, create a folder for every unit in your class

+You can create a new folder in Windows in these three ways:
+1. Right Click -> New Folder
+2. New Folder button in the top-left
+3. ctrl+shft+n on your keyboard

 ---
 #### Importance of File Systems